The complexity of general-valued CSPs seen from the other side: Complexity of VCSP ( , )

 \begin{remark} As in~\cite{Grohe07:jacm}, we can remove the condition in Theorem~\ref{theo:main} of $\C$ being recursively enumerable, by assuming a stronger hypothesis than FPT $\neq$ W[1] regarding non-uniform complexity classes. \end{remark}

+Bounded treewidth implies bounded treewidth modulo equivalence but we will show in Example~\ref{ex:btw} that the converse is not true in general.
+Thus Theorem~\ref{theo:main} gives new tractable cases compared to classes of VCSPs of (previously known to be tractable) bounded treewidth.

+Bounded treewidth modulo equivalence implies bounded treewidth modulo homomorphic equivalence (of the positive parts) but we will show in Example~\ref{ex:cores} below that the converse is not true in general either.
+Therefore, Theorem~\ref{theo:main} tells us that the tractability frontier for VCSP($\C$, $-$) lies \emph{strictly} between bounded treewidth and bounded treewidth modulo homomorphic equivalence.

+\begin{example} We construct a class of structures of unbounded treewidth whose cores are of bounded treewidth (in fact treewidth $1$).

-Note that by Proposition~\ref{prop:tw-equiv-core}, a class $\C$ has bounded treewidth modulo equivalence if and only if the class given by the \emph{cores} of the valued structures in $\C$ has bounded treewidth.
-This notion strictly generalises bounded treewidth, as illustrated in Example~\ref{ex:btw}.
-Consequently, Theorem~\ref{theo:main} gives new tractable cases.
+By Proposition~\ref{prop:tw-equiv-core}, a class $\C$ has bounded treewidth modulo equivalence if and only if the class given by the \emph{cores} of the valued structures in $\C$ has bounded treewidth.
+Thus we obtain a separation of bounded treewidth and bounded treewidth modulo equivalence.